lmtrarbach/Msc-Blockchain-Cryptography/feal_assigment_1/best_solution_vectorized/README.md

 ## Results

-This code showed to be best performant that the vectoreized solution.
-Because can handle better the memory issues.
+This code showed to be best performant that the vectoreized solution alone.
+Because can handle better the memory allocation.
+Some attemps that i've tried was alocated all memory in a 32 GB ec2 machine but that was not enough.

+Seems to be better performant.